Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 • Prescription expiration date

-How Long Does It Take To Adjust To RGP Contacts?
+How Long Does It Take to Adjust to RGP Contacts?

 RGP contacts can take time to get used to because they feel firmer than soft lenses.
 Some wearers notice the lens more at first, especially during blinking.
 Comfort often improves as your eyes adapt and as you follow the wearing schedule your eye doctor gives you.
 If the lenses feel painful, shift too much, or cause redness, don't force yourself to keep wearing them.
 Your eye doctor can check whether the lens fit needs an adjustment.

-Can RGP Contacts Help With Astigmatism Or Irregular Corneas?
+Can RGP Contacts Help With Astigmatism or Irregular Corneas?

 RGP contacts may be prescribed for certain people with astigmatism or irregular corneal shape because the firm lens surface can help create clearer optics.
 The right option depends on your eye exam, corneal shape, comfort needs, and prescription.
 Your eye doctor can explain whether a standard RGP lens, scleral lens, or another specialty lens design fits your eyes better.